goldenm-software/layrz-protocol/python/README.md

 ## License

-This project is under MIT License, for more information, check out the `LICENCE`
+This project is under Apache License 2.0

+This project is maintained by [Golden M](https://goldenm.com) with authorization of [Layrz LTD](https://layrz.com).

+## Who are you? / Want to work with us?

+<b>Golden M</b> is a software and hardware development company what is working on a new, innovative and disruptive technologies.
+For more information, contact us at [sales@goldenm.com](mailto:sales@goldenm.com) or via WhatsApp at [+(507)-6979-3073](https://wa.me/50769793073?text="From%20layrz_models%20flutter%20library.%20Hello").